-At the same time, a host of new alternative stores have proliferated.
-On the Android side, driven by the open nature of the platform (which allows third party app distribution) and growth of the Chinese app market, where Google Play isn’t officially available but still can be reached.
+At the same time, a host of new alternative stores has proliferated.
+On the Android side, driven by the open nature of the platform (which allows third party app distribution) and growth of the Chinese app market, where Google Play is banned.
 On the iOS side, European regulations forced Apple to open up its mobile platforms for European users and in April of 2024 the first alternative iOS app store was launched, followed by several more.

 These new app store environments offer a number of benefits for developers and can form an important part of an app marketing and distribution strategy.